sammcj/smcleod/_pages/quotes-musings.md

 ## Musings

-> "A great manager is at the service of their team, the team is not at the service of the manager."
+> "Everything reminds me of the past and it's the only place I can never travel."

-> "Aiming to move from engineering to management is odd, think of it like a comedian - when you get good, or great even - you don't become a teacher of comedy, you tell jokes in the good or great way, you don't 'upgrade to comedian management'."
+> "Aiming to move from engineering to management is odd, think of it like a comedian - when you get good, or great even - you don't become a teacher of comedy, you tell jokes well and inspire others, you don't 'upgrade to comedian management'."

 > "You call engineers resources and I'll call you overhead."